mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Hashing all the data is obviously very costly and prevents from encrypt in parallel, an other solution could be to add a pseudo-random contribution to each message and only hash these. ]]

+[[ OPEN ISSUE: At the moment there is no contributivity of Application secrets chained from the initial one to the next generation of Epoch secret.
+While this seems safe because cryptographic operations using the application secrets can't affect the group init_secret, it remains to be proven correct. ]]

+### Updating the Application Secret

+When the Application Secret is updated:

+- Senders MUST use the generation N+1 of the application secret, where N is the last generation they received.
+- Recipients SHOULD delete older generations of application secret and as soon as possible, within usability bounds.

+These rules imply that in most circumstances, an application secret will be used for exactly one message.
+Recipients MUST NOT enforce a one-message-per-application-secret limit.

 ### Application AEAD Key Calculation